johndoe31415/workstationtoy/README.md

 I'm still pushing all the code from 2012 to Github so that if I am interested one day I can go back in the history and see how I've done stuff.

+## Processors
+The frontpanel (which handles key presses and LED indicators) runs an ATmega8.
+The core processor is an AVR128CAN.

 ## License
 GNU GPL-3.
 There's one dependency in the original files from AVR-Crypto-Lib, which I used for self-verification of firmware integrity (also GPL-3).